GLAUKEN/tds-nosql/README.md

-This repository contains practice works of my NoSQL course at ESILV
+This repository contains practice works of my NoSQL course (mongodb) at ESILV